-- Governor Kasich signed H.B.
-487 into law on June 16, 2014. - CCP program operational 2015/16 school year. - CCP requires college enrollment during high school.
+- CCP requires college enrollment during high school.
 College credit is transcripted upon student's successful completion of the course. - Each participating Institution of Higher Education (IHE) must consistently apply it's established admission standards.
 In conjunction with those standards and prior to making a final admission decision, the IHE shall evaluate the student against one of the standards identified in the "Uniform Statewide Standards for Remediation-Free Status." - Each Year, Chardon Local School District will host a College Credit Plus meeting to inform parents and students of the opportunities available to them.
 This meeting will take place in February or March.
 Partnering Institutions of Higher Education will be invited to present at this meeting. - Students must submit an intent form to Chardon High School guidance department prior to April 1st.
-More information can be accessed at http://education.ohio.gov/Topics/Quality-School-Choice/College-Credit-Plus
+More information can be accessed at http://education.ohio.gov/Topics/Quality-School-Choice/College-Credit-Plus - Students may take Health or Physical Education Courses through College Credit Plus, however these courses are no longer funded through the state of Ohio.